theknarf-experiments/dlg/Readme.md

 # Datalog git (DLG)

-Some Datalog and Git experiment, examples will be added in the future.
+Some Datalog and Git experiment.
+Examples in the `examples/` folder.

 ```
 npm install